 Ambimat Electronics, with its experience of over forty years, desires to draw the attention of its readers and potential customers towards this blog post about their new product called AmbiSecure key and how it will benefit us.

-We often talk about passwordless, and of course it is obvious that some of us may wonder how going passwordless is secure than having a password?
+We often talk about passwordless, and of course, some of us may wonder how going passwordless is more secure than having a password?
 Isn’t it like removing the combination to the safe for the sake of convenience?
-It is all about asymmetric cryptography, and for those who aren’t familiar with that term this article is an easy explanation.
+It is all about asymmetric cryptography, and for those who aren’t familiar with that term, this article is an easy explanation.

 The purpose of passwords

-Before we move to other alternative to passwords, we need to understand why we have passwords in the first place.
-Password is the mean to identify an individual.
+Before we move to another alternative to passwords, we need to understand why we have passwords in the first place.
+Password is meant to identify an individual.
 They establish that a person is exactly who they claim to be.
-Unfortunately, there are several reasons why password cannot be called a unique identifier.
+Unfortunately, there are several reasons why a password cannot be called a unique identifier.

 What is Wrong with Passwords?

-Another issue with password is that it doesn’t identify you as a person, it identifies what the user knows.
-Still, a user knowing something doesn’t necessary mean that it cannot be known to others.
+Another password issue is that it doesn’t identify you as a person, it identifies what the user knows.
+Still, a user knowing something doesn’t necessarily mean that it cannot be known to others.
 For example, a user entering a password can become a victim of shoulder surfing without their knowledge.
-Anyone can look over a user shoulder and get hold of the password they are entering.
+Anyone can look over a user’s shoulder and get hold of the password they are entering.
 On the other hand, if a user has something that they own, such as a hardware security key which is hard to replicate by others unless they have it in their possession.
-So why would anyone put their trust on passwords to protect their most critical and vital information?
+So why would anyone put their trust in passwords to protect their most critical and vital information?
 Password can easily be compromised.

-Rather than using a password which is a shared secret or “symmetric secret”, users should switch to “asymmetric secret”.
-In this method, the secret lies with the user trying to access a service and is never known to the service granting access.
+Rather than using a password that is a shared secret or “symmetric secret”, users should switch to “asymmetric secret”.
+In this method, the secret lies with the user trying to access a service and is never known to the service granting access

-Despite its name, the public key, acts more as a keyhole rather than a key.
-The public key is unlocked with a digital signature, known as a certificate, created using the user private key,
+Despite its name, the public key acts more as a keyhole rather than a key.
+The public key is unlocked with a digital signature, known as a certificate, created using the user’s private key,

-With this method user password is never stored in a database for someone to access it.
-It only stored locally on user device.
-There is no way that someone can log in to application unless they have access to user personal device and can unlock the same.
+With this method, the user password is never stored in a database for someone to access it.
+It is only stored locally on the user’s device.
+There is no way that someone can log in to the application unless they have access to the user’s device and can unlock the same.

-Additonally with “asymmetric secret” there is nothing to write down or accidently revealing the same to others, which would allow them to access an individual account.
-Asymmetric secret is nothing like a password.
+Additionally with “asymmetric secret” there is nothing to write down or accidentally reveal the same to others, which would allow them to access an individual account.
+An asymmetric secret is nothing like a password.